 Millipedes are often kept as pets in vivariums, and they can be beneficial to their ecosystems.
-Millipedes help to break down organic matter and recycle nutrients back into the soil.
+Millipedes help break down organic matter and recycle nutrients into the soil.
 They also consume dead leaves and other plant debris, which helps to keep the vivarium clean.

 In addition, millipedes can help to aerate the soil and promote drainage.